 - Bleeding problems or blood clots.
 Avonex can decrease the amount of certain blood cells in your body.
 This may increase your risk for bleeding or clotting.
 If you have or had a bleeding problem or have had blood clots, be sure to tell your doctor before using Avonex.
 They may monitor your blood more often than usual or recommend a different treatment option for you.

 - Autoimmune disorders, such as thyroid problems.
-Multiple sclerosis is a kind of autoimmune disorder.
+Multiple sclerosis is an autoimmune disorder.
 Tell your doctor about any other autoimmune disorders you have, such as thyroid problems.
 Sometimes, Avonex may make other autoimmune disorders worse.
 Your doctor may check your symptoms more often than usual to see if they’re getting worse.
 Or they may recommend a different treatment.

 - Seizure disorders.
 Some people taking Avonex developed seizures.
-If you have any seizure disorders, you may be at an increased risk for having a seizure while using the medication.
+If you have any seizure disorders, you may have an increased risk of seizures while using the medication.
 Tell your doctor if you have or had a seizure disorder.
 They may recommend a different treatment option for you.

 Avonex and alcohol

 Alcohol and Avonex may both cause liver damage.
 So drinking alcohol while you’re taking Avonex may further increase your risk for liver damage.